Parity Sheaves and Smith Theory: Tate-parity sheaves

-in $E-dg-mod_c/\Perf$ which becomes an isomorphism after taking $T^\bullet$.
-Since the restriction functor to $\T_\infty-mod_c$ reflects isomorphisms (because it is triangulated and kills no objects) and commutes with $T^\bullet$, $f$ must be an isomorphism.
+in $E\moddg/\Perf_{dg}(E)$ which induces the isomorphism (\ref{eqn: first iso}) after taking $T^\bullet$.
+Since the restriction functor to $\T_\infty\modc$ reflects isomorphisms (as it is triangulated and kills no objects) and commutes with $T^\bullet$, $f$ must be an isomorphism.

-Finally, we note that $\Pi_*$ is fully faithful (when $Y$ is simply connected).
-Indeed, being triangulated it is enough to check on the generators $\pi^*\zp,\pi^*\zp[1]$ of $Sh_S(Y;\T_\infty)$.
-This calculation is more or less contained in what we have written before; the reader may check the details if he or she wishes.\end{proof}
+Finally, we claim that $\Pi_*$ is fully faithful.
+This implies it reflects isomorphisms, so that the isomorphism (\ref{second iso}) lifts to an isomorphism $\F \cong \underline{\bO}^d$ in $\mathrm{Sh}_S(Y;\T_\infty)$.
+As $\Pi_\ast$ is a triangulated functor, it is enough to check this on the generators $\underline{\bO}$ and $\underline{\bO}[1]$ of $\mathrm{Sh}_S(Y;\T_\infty)$, where we are using our assumption that $Y$ is simply connected.
+This calculation is essentially contained in what we have written before, combining (\ref{nice}) with Proposition \ref{moddyprop}. \end{proof}

-\begin{Rem} \begin{enumerate}\item We suspect that if $Y$ is not simply connected, or in the $G$-equivariant setting, then nonetheless any indecomposable Tate-parity complex is of the form $\bT^*\epsilon_*\mathcal{L}$, up to shift, for some indecomposable $\zp$-free local system $\mathcal{L}$.
+\begin{Rem} We suspect that if $Y$ is not simply connected, or in the $G$-equivariant setting, then it is true that any indecomposable Tate-parity complex is of the form $\bT\mathcal{L}$, up to shift, for some indecomposable $\bO$-free local system $\mathcal{L}$.

 The above proof does not work if $Y$ is not simply connected, because $\Pi_*$ is not fully faithful.
-We also have difficulties when $G$ is, say, an algebraic torus of positive dimension: if we try to run the above argument with $Y=BG$, we are immediately stuck because we cannot take bounded $\pi_*$-acyclic resolutions.
-Hopefully these issues are not essential.\ \item A good first step to adapting to the $G$-equivariant case (such that $BG$ satisfies the parity conditions) would be to compute $End_{Sh_{S,G}(Y;\T_\infty)}(\pi^*\zp)$.
-In the case $G=1$ this is $H^*(Y;\bF_p)$.
-We expect that the answer is the graded-completion $\widehat{H}_G^*(Y;\bF_p)$ of ${H}_G^*(Y;\bF_p)$. \end{enumerate} \end{Rem}
+We also have difficulties when $G$ is, say, an algebraic torus of positive dimension: if we try to run the above argument with $Y=BG$, we are immediately stuck because we cannot take bounded $\pi_*$-acyclic resolutions as was done in the construction of the Tate hypercohomology spectral sequence.
+Hopefully these issues are not essential. \end{Rem}